 Czech Beer in Prague

-Staropramen is brewed in Prague, so is widely available in bars and pubs in the capital.
+Staropramen is actually brewed in Prague, so is on sale throughout the capital city.

 Foundation of the Czech Beer Industry